OpenBB-finance/OpenBB/website/content/terminal/reference/crypto/qa/rolling.md

 ---
 title: rolling
-description: Learn the usage, parameters and practical details of the rolling function, a vital Python tool for calculating the rolling mean and standard deviation.
+description: "Learn the usage, parameters and practical details of the rolling function," a vital Python tool for calculating the rolling mean and standard deviation.
 keywords:
 - Rolling function